crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/wireless-client-authentication-methods/README.md

 WEP uses the RC4 cipher algorithm to encrypt data that is transmitted over a wireless network.
 “The same algorithm encrypts data at the sender and decrypts it at the receiver.
 The algorithm uses a string of bits as a key, commonly called a WEP key, to derive other encryption keys—one per wireless frame” (Odom, 2020, p.
 711).

 The WEP key can also be used as an optional authentication method.
-A client not using the correct WEP key cannot associate with an AP.&#x20;

-The AP tests the client’s knowledge of the WEP key by sending it a random challenge phrase.
-The client encrypts the challenge phrase with WEP and returns the result to the AP.
-The AP can compare the client’s encryption with its own to see whether the two WEP keys yield identical results.
-(Odom, 2020, p.
-711)
+A client not using the correct WEP key cannot associate with an AP.
+The AP sends a random challenge phrase to the client.
+The client must then encrypt this phrase using its WEP key and send the encrypted result back.
+The AP verifies the client's key by encrypting the same challenge itself and comparing the two results.

 #### Data privacy